Setting Up the Modding Kit

 After it has finished installing go to Unreal Engine tab in the top bar.
 There press on the burger menu and Browse For Project.

-Select Astro.uproject in the file picker.
+Select the Astro.uproject file from the AstroTechies ModdingKit in the file picker.

 Now press Integrate WWise into project.
 Here select All > 2019.1 > 2019.1.8.7173.